bentorkington/sf2ww/README.md

 All original work, no CAPCOM code in here

+### SwiftBeam

+An abandoned windowing GUI toolkit.
+I thought it might be fun to try writing a basic window manager from scratch.
+It wasn't.
+I thought I'd use it to manage debug windows, etc. Might pull this out one day.

 ## Issues right now

 * The project is a bit of a mess and needs organising